 - a freeze should be introduced on new appointments and measures adopted to encourage less active peers to retire, with a view to reducing their number progressively from the present figure of around 800 to an eventual target of 400;

-- each year, names should be drawn at random from among those who had voted in the previous general election and the first 20 would serve for a fixed term of ten years.
-Individuals who declined to serve would be replaced by the next in turn from among the names drawn in such a way as to ensure that a fair balance was maintained in terms of gender and ethnicity;
+- for selection by lot, each year, names should be drawn at random from among those who had voted in the previous general election who would serve for a fixed term of ten years.
+Individuals who declined to serve would be replaced by the next in turn from among the names drawn in such a way as to ensure that a fair balance was maintained in terms of gender and ethnicity.

 This system would produce an upper chamber with a strong democratic component, with an equal number of men and women members, which accurately reflected the makeup of the electorate as a whole, was complementary to, and not in competition with, the Commons, and which could draw both on high levels of knowledge and expertise and the common sense and shared experience of life of the public at large.